Updated: 23rd February 2021

 remain in the soil for years, and continue to be taken up by the plant from the soil.

 Neonicotinoids work by creating a toxic plant: this group of insecticides is designed to poison the sap and nectar of plants, so that 'pests' which feed on the plant are poisoned.
-Unfortunately, despite all the protests from the agrochemicals industry, they poison the bees and butterflies too.
+To read more, see this neonics snapshot.

 A bundle of hollow canes could make a home for solitary bees.
 If you are making a solitary bee house, use untreated wood.
 Please don't use plastic containers, as condensation can occur.
 Tin cans also should not be used.

 Alternatively, there are some well made bee houses available to buy, which make excellent gifts, especially for gardeners, or anyone who might be interested in observing bees.